pdm-project/pdm/docs/docs/usage/dependency.md

 **All** development dependencies are included as long as `--prod` is not passed and `-s` doesn't specify any dev sections.

+Besides, if you don't want the root project to be installed, add `--no-self` option, and `--no-editable` can be used when you want all packages to be installed in non-editable versions.
+With `--no-editable` turn on, you can safely archive the whole `__pypackages__` and copy it to the target environment for deployment.

 ## Show what packages are installed

 Similar to `pip list`, you can list all packages installed in the packages directory: